Presenting sponsor: Viva Pharmaceutical Inc.

-The Media Lab offers a wide range of programming, from Digital Photography to Acting on Camera.
-For detailed information on classes currently being offered please go to page 64 in the Summer 2013 Parks, Recreation and Culture Guide.
+The Media Lab offers a wide range of programming, from Animation to Graphic Design.
+For detailed information on classes currently being offered please see pages 21-23 in the 2017 Summer Parks, Recreation and Culture Guide.

-You can also view the Summer 2013 Media Lab programs by clicking on the PDF below:
+You can also view the 2017 Summer program information by clicking on the PDF link below:

 To register for programs visit Program Registration or call 604-276-4300.

-Media Arts programmer Lauren Burrows Backhouse is the founder of the Richmond Youth Media Program (RYMP) and the facilitator for several media-based community partnerships.
-Lauren has spent more than 10 years on the air, broadcasting everything from traffic reports on CKNW to the latest in independent music on CBC Radio 3, and she brings that expertise to her instruction on podcasting, music production, and DJ skill sessions.
+Media Arts Specialist Lauren Burrows Backhouse leads the Richmond Youth Media Program (RYMP) and is the facilitator for several media-based community partnerships.
+As a broadcaster, Lauren spent more than 10 years on the air, broadcasting everything from traffic reports on CKNW to the latest in independent music on CBC Radio 3.
+As a community arts organizer, Lauren helped produce the Sista'hood Celebration for many years, and has been a board member for several non-profit arts and theatre organizations.
+Lauren brings expertise gained from these experiences to her instruction on podcasting, music production, and DJ skill sessions.

 Byte Camp is a non-profit society that is dedicated to giving kids quality, affordable and fun creative opportunities with technology.
 Byte Camp programs at the Richmond Arts Centre and Media Lab include 3D Animation, 3D and Flash Video Game Design, and Music Video Production. www.bytecamp.ca